rob-blackbourn/jetblack-negoriate-stream/README.md

 ### Async Client

-This program uses `NegotiateStreamAsync` which is simply a synchronous version of the `NegotiateStream` class demonstrated above.
+This program uses `NegotiateStreamAsync` which is simply an asynchronous version of the `NegotiateStream` class demonstrated above.

 ```python
 import asyncio